 Water: Average, drought tolerant

 In my experience with Achillea, they like to be planted in full sun and will not tolerate to much shade.
-They don’t seem to be that particular about the soil as long as it drains well.
-They do not like wet feet.
+They don’t seem to be that particular about the soil as long as it drains well and they do not like wet feet.
 They are very heat and drought tolerant and when most plants are drooping, the Achillea will be taking it all in.
 This is a new cultivar for me and I have only grown one other cultivar, Achillea ‘Strawberry Seduction’.
 Well, I take that back.
 The Achillea millefolium in my flower beds are an old cultivar but I have no idea what the name is.

 I have grown Achillea millefolium for many years, and although it can become invasive, mine has behaved very well.
 It all depends on where you plant it.
 The Achillea ‘Strawberry Seduction’ was very well mannered and didn’t even spread.

 By the end of July, the Achillea ‘Moondust’ is still doing very well.
 I am not used to an Achillea that is so short and I keep wondering when it will grow.
 Then I have to remind myself this plant only grow to 12-18″ tall.

 I was very happy to see the Achillea ‘Moondust’ survived the winter when I was taking photos on April 7.

 By April 20 the Achillea ‘Moondust’ was looking very good.

 Many of the perennials are growing very fast now and in only two days after the previous photo was taken on April 20…

 There isn’t a whole lot online about this plant yet, but hopefully, someday there will be more.
 I will continue adding photos and information as time goes by.